marcosdima/godot-fw/docs/RULES.md

 Rules have an integer priority.
 Higher numeric priority executes first.

-Ordering is deterministic and shared by all StateSystems.
+Ordering is deterministic and shared by all StateModules.
 Rules with equal priority are ordered by ascending identifier.

 Registration order must not affect evaluation order.

 ## RuleHandler

-`RuleHandler` extends the generic `Handler` primitive (see PRIMITIVES.md) and stores the rules evaluated by a `StateSystem`.
+`RuleHandler` extends the generic `Handler` primitive (see PRIMITIVES.md) and stores the rules evaluated by a `StateModule`.

 It provides evaluation order through `get_rules_by_priority()`: rules sorted by descending priority, breaking ties by ascending identifier.